SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/publish-subscribe.md

 ### Getting the Source

 This tutorial is available in GitHub.
-So simply clone the GitHub repository containing the Solace samples.
+To get started, clone the GitHub repository containing the Solace samples.

 ```
 git clone {{ site.repository }}